quobyte/quobyte-in-action/Readme.md

 This repository is usually structured in chapters that work on their own.
 If you are for example interested in how to integrate Quobyte into a Kubernetes cluster simply change into that directory and follow the numbered instructions there.

+Or you simply follow the first three chapters in order:

+* [01_preflight](https://github.com/jan379/quobyte-in-action/tree/main/01_preflight) check, if Terraform and Ansible are working like expected.
+* [02_first_cluster](https://github.com/jan379/quobyte-in-action/tree/main/02_first_cluster) on how to set up a Quobyte system.
+* [03_trending](https://github.com/jan379/quobyte-in-action/tree/main/03_trending).
+This chapter will help to set up a [Prometheus](https://prometheus.io/) trending server to monitor metrics from your Quobyte cluster, store them over time and make them accessible as graphs.

+These three steps give you a valid base setup to perform any other steps mentioned in any other chapter.

 For the sake of keeping things easy and repeatable some tools are used throughout the tutorials here:

 1. Terraform